“Henri Rousseau: Tales of the Tropics” - IUP Dance Theatre, Fall 2018

 So I created a second version of the painting in Photoshop with the figures removed and the resultant empty space fixed.

 We used the original version of the painting as the pre-show image (left), then the version with the figures removed as a rear projection (right).
-A production photo with the dancers is included above (top right).
+A production photo with the dancers is included above (top left).